GeoDjango Model API¶

 If set to True, this option will create a database column of type geography, rather than geometry.
 Please refer to the geography type section below for more details.

-Geography support is limited only to PostGIS 1.5+, and will force the SRID to be 4326.
+Geography support is limited to PostGIS and will force the SRID to be 4326.

-In PostGIS 1.5, the geography type was introduced – it provides native support for spatial features represented with geographic coordinates (e.g., WGS84 longitude/latitude).
+The geography type provides native support for spatial features represented with geographic coordinates (e.g., WGS84 longitude/latitude).
 Unlike the plane used by a geometry type, the geography type uses a spherical representation of its data.
 Distance and measurement operations performed on a geography column automatically employ great circle arc calculations and return linear units.
 In other words, when ST_Distance is called on two geographies, a value in meters is returned (as opposed to degrees if called on a geometry column in WGS84).